 Managing Communications

-In 2009, the Bank initiated the

-development of a bank wide

-Standard Operational Procedure

-for Communications, to establish

-normal business condition and crisis communications guidelines. socialization process The to senior officers who undertake external communications had implemented seven been in regional offices of the Bank, namely Jakarta.
-Bandung, Makassar, Medan, Semarang, Surabaya and Balikpapan.
-The participants of these trainings among others were the Regional Corporate Officer (RCO) and Branch Corporate Officer (BCO) that were appointed as the Bank's representatives from each region.
+In 2009, the Bank initiated the development of a bank wide Standard Operational Procedure for Communications, to establish normal business condition and crisis communications guidelines.
+The socialization process to senior officers who undertake external communications had been implemented in seven regional offices of the Bank, namely Jakarta, Bandung, Medan, Semarang, Makassar, Surabaya and Balikpapan.
+The participants of these trainings among others were the Regional Corporate Officer (RCO) and Branch Corporate Officer (BCO) that were appointed as the Bank's representatives each region.
 In mid 2009, the Bank held a workshop on the mapping of the Indonesian mass media to emphasize the roles of new, emerging media.
 This workshop was held in recognition of the growing influence of social networks through the online media.
 The Bank has made these new media as one of its medium to communicate with stakeholders in order to support a global polling for the Danamon Peduli campaign, which later won 2nd runner up in the global BBC World Challenge 2009 competition.